divaprotocol/oracles/docs/Tellor.md

 * If a reported value is deemed incorrect, it can be disputed for a maximum of 12 hours from the time of reporting.
 Disputers pay a dispute fee starting at 10 TRB, which doubles up to a maximum of 100 TRB with each round of dispute for a given queryId.
 * If a value gets disputed, it is removed from the key-value mapping and enters Tellor's [dispute resolution process](#disputes), which takes at least 2 days.
 The reporting process continues uninterrupted, allowing other reporters to submit valid values.

 To ensure the reliability of reported data, only data reports that have remained undisputed for a specified duration (up to 12 hours) should be considered valid.
-The DIVATellor Oracle Adapter selects a maximum duration of 12 hours and utilizes the earliest value that satisfies this criterion as the settlement value, ignoring any subsequent values that also meet the condition.
+The Tellor adapter selects a maximum duration of 12 hours and utilizes the earliest value that satisfies this criterion as the settlement value, ignoring any subsequent values that also meet the condition.

 ### Disputes